 The role of real-time polymerase chain reaction (RT-PCR) is pivotal in the diagnosis of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The COVID-19 pandemic started from Wuhan, China, in December 2019, and the disease is still evolving.
-[1-3] Falsenegative RT-PCR results have been reported in human immunodeficiency virus (HIV) patients with COVID-19.
-[4] However, data on the features of COVID-19 in these patients is scarce.
-[5] We present a case of co-infection of HIV-1, herpes simplex virus-2 (HSV-2) and SARS-CoV-2 with false-negative RT-PCR in a critically ill patient.
+The coronavirus disease 2019 (COVID-19) pandemic started from Wuhan, China in December 2019, and the disease is still evolving.(1-3) False-negative RT-PCR has been reported in human immunodeficiency virus (HIV) patients with COVID-19.(4) However, there is scarce data on the features of COVID-19 in these patients.(5) We present a case of co-infection of HIV-1, herpes simplex virus-2 (HSV-2), and SARS-CoV-2 with false-negative RT-PCR in a critically ill patient.

-The first case of COVID-19 in our country, Saudi Arabia, was confirmed on 2 March 2020, and more than 316,000 people had been infected and more than 3,900 patients had died at the time of writing. ^(6,7) In May 2020, at the peak of the COVID-19 outbreak in Saudi Arabia, a previously healthy 40-year-old woman was admitted to the emergency department with four days of fever (38.5°C), persistent cough, myalgia and dyspnoea.
-Her peripheral oxygen saturation was 70% on room air, and she had haemodynamic instability.
+The first case of COVID-19 in Saudi Arabia was confirmed on 2 March 2020, and currently more than 316,000 people have been infected and more than 3,900 patients have died.(6,7) In the month of May 2020, at the peak of the COVID-19 outbreak in our country, a previously healthy 40-year-old woman was admitted to the emergency department with four days of fever (38.5°C), persistent cough, myalgias and dyspnoea.
+Her saturation of peripheral oxygen was 70% on room air, and she had haemodynamic instability.
 Her score on the Glasgow Coma Scale was 9 out of 15, with no other neurological pathology.
 She was intubated, mechanically ventilated and transferred to the intensive care unit (ICU) designated for COVID-19.
-Laboratory findings were normal, apart from lymphocytopenia $(0.69 \times 10^9\text{/L}; \text{ normal range [NR] } 1.1-3.2 \times 10^9\text{/L})$, and increased levels of C-reactive protein (706 mg/L; NR 0-5 mg/L) and lactate dehydrogenase (990 units/L; NR 100-190 units/L).
+Laboratory findings were normal, apart from lymphocytopenia ( $0.69 \times 10^9$ /L; normal $1.1-3.2 \times 10^9$ /L), and increased levels of C-reactive protein (706 mg/L; normal 0-5 mg/L] and lactate dehydrogenase (990 units/L; normal 100-190 units/L).
 The rest of the biochemical report was within normal limits.

 The patient underwent a full diagnostic work-up for viral, bacterial and systemic disorders.
-Cardiac enzymes, electrocardiogram and echocardiography results were normal.
+Cardiac enzymes, electrocardiogram and echocardiography were normal.
 Chest computed tomography (CT) depicted bilateral ground-glass opacities and consolidations (Fig. 1a).
-She was tested for SARS-CoV-2 infection using RT-PCR assays (targeting for the RdRp gene, E gene and N gene of SARS-CoV-2), which were performed with nasopharyngeal swabs using the QuantiNova Probe RT-PCR kit (Qiagen, Valencia, CA, USA) in a Light-Cycler 480 real-time PCR system (Roche, Basel, Switzerland).
-(8,9) Specifically, each 20 μ L of reaction mixture contained 10 μ L of 2 × QuantiNova probe RT-PCR master mix, 0.2 μ L of QN Probe RT-Mix, 1.6 μ L of each 10 μ M forward and reverse primer, 0.4 μ L of 10 μ M probe, 1.2 μ L of RNase-free water and 5 μ L of TNA as the template.
-The thermal cycling condition was ten minutes at 45°C for reverse transcription, five minutes at 95°C for PCR initial activation, and 45 cycles of five seconds at 95°C and 30 seconds at 55°C. The assays were performed as previously described.
-(10) However, RT-PCR results for SARS-CoV-2 were negative.
+She was tested for SARS-CoV-2 infection by RT-PCR assays (targeting for RdRp gene, E gene, and N gene of SARS-CoV-2), which were performed with nasopharyngeal swabs using QuantiNova Probe RT-PCR kit (Qiagen) in a Light-Cycler 480 real-time PCR system (Roche, Basel, Switzerland).(8,9) Specifically, each 20-μl reaction mixture contained 10 μl of 2 × QuantiNova probe RT-PCR master mix, 0.2 μl of QN Probe RT-Mix, 1.6 μl of each 10 μM forward and reverse primer, 0.4 μl of 10 μM probe, 1.2 μl of RNase-free water, and 5 μl of TNA as the template.
+The thermal cycling condition was 10 minutes at 45°C for reverse transcription, 5 minutes at 95°C for PCR initial activation, and 45 cycles of 5 seconds at 95°C and 30 seconds at 55°C. The assays were performed as previously described.(10) However, RT-PCR results for SARS-CoV-2 were negative.